EnquistLab/trait_bootstrap_ms/README.md

 ## Repo structure

-+ /data
+:file_folder: /data

 + associated datsets

-+ /figures
+:file_folder: /figures

 + figures featured in the manuscript/supplementary documents

-+ /images
+:file_folder: /images
 + additional images used within figures as insets

-+ /output_data
+:file_folder:/output_data
 + 'traitstrapped' outputs of the datasets

-+ /scritps_for_ms_with_traitstrap
+:file_folder: /scritps_for_ms_with_traitstrap
 + scripts for simulations as well as figures generation

-+ example_traitstrap.RMD
+:page_facing_up: example_traitstrap.RMD
   + a vignette for {traitstrap}

 ## Why bootstrap?